Year 5 Class Staffing

-During Autumn 1 term our Literacy focus will link to our class text ‘Varjak Paw’.
+During Spring 1 term our Literacy focus will link to our class text ‘Oranges in No Man's Land’.

-It is of great benefit to the children to be able to rapidly recall number bonds and times tables (up to 12x12); please support your child in practising these at home.
+It is vital that Y5 can recall number bonds to 10, 20 and 100 rapidly as well as their times tables up to 12 x 12(including division facts).
+Please support your child in practising these at home.

 Please note Children will need to come to school in PE kit on these days.